 You are not logged in KTH, so we cannot customize the content.

-Groundwater is commonly used as drinking water supply globally, and in Sweden it provides approximately 50 per cent of the drinking water, of which 25% is natural groundwater and 25% artificial groundwater.
+Groundwater is commonly used as a drinking water supply globally, and in Sweden it provides approximately 50 per cent of the drinking water, of which 25% is natural groundwater and 25% artificial groundwater.
 In many other regions of the world especially in many developing countries groundwater is the only available clean drinking water supply.
 However, the groundwater resources are exposed to increasing stress both in quality and quantity.

 The overall aim of the course is that the student after passing the course should be able to manage a water resource problem, more specific to establish a new water supply for a municipality.

 For detailed information, please read the Course Handbook